nunq/xpowerpredict/readme.md

 magic, obviously.

-... jk. as soon as a match starts your xpower (in the app) is updated to the value that it'd be if you lost the match. using _math_ and other _magic_ we can - somewhat accurately - estimate the points you'd gain. i got the formulas by messing around in google sheets with some test data. they're not optimal, the value of `win delta` (points you'd gain) is sometimes inflated. dunno how to fix that atm.
+... jk. as soon as a match starts your xpower (in the app) is updated to the value that it'd be if you lost the match. using _math_ we can estimate the points you'd gain. the formulas are not optimal, edge cases (where you lose lots of points _or_ lose less than 5, i.e. unbalanced matches) aren't handled that well and the calculated values tend to be too big/small in those cases. dunno how to fix that atm.

 ## etc